gauravchak/causal_debiased_ranking/README.md

 This is what you normally find in the (final) ranking of a recommender system, a neural network that takes user and item features and produces estimates of multiple labels and trains them by binary cross entropy loss.

 # position_debiased_estimator
 This extends multi_task_estimator.
 In addition to per-task logits computed from user + item features, this also computes logits using the position feature.
 The final logit is the sum of both.
+One of the earliest papers to talk about this is the [Youtube WatchNext paper](https://daiwk.github.io/assets/youtube-multitask.pdf) but you can also derive this from maximizing Mutual Information.
+Importance of PMI in personalization was described in [this paper](https://dl.acm.org/doi/pdf/10.1145/3523227.3546753).

 # factorized_estimator.py
 This extends multi_task_estimator.
 In addition to per-task logits computed from user + item features, this also computes logits from user, item and position.
 The final logit is mixture of these four logits.
 [Reference for Mixture-Of-Logits](https://arxiv.org/abs/2306.04039)